 Cold Weather Alert For The Antelope Valley

-LOS ANGELES – The Los Angeles County Health Officer is extending a Cold Weather Alert due to the National Weather Service’s forecast for low temperatures.
+LOS ANGELES – The Los Angeles County Health Officer is issuing a Cold Weather Alert due to the National Weather Service’s forecast for low temperatures.
 Wind chill temperatures are expected to be below 32 degrees Fahrenheit.
 Affected areas include:

 “Children, the elderly, and people with disabilities or special medical needs are especially vulnerable during cold weather.
 Extra precaution should be taken to ensure they don’t get too cold when they are outside,” said Muntu Davis, MD, MPH, Los Angeles County Health Officer.
 “There are places where people can go to stay warm, such as shelters or other public facilities.
 We also want to remind people not to use stoves, barbeques or ovens to heat their homes due to the risk of carbon monoxide poisoning.”